 However, there is one way to get a much richer, more nuanced, and in-depth understanding of AI, and that's by working on it.
 You might be thinking, that's ridiculous, I can't just learn AI so easily.
 And you'd be half-right.
 You can't learn how to build production-ready AI models today, but you can learn the basics very fast.
 Let's get started.

-If you have a few months of spare time, there are great ways to get a more in-depth understanding of AI, but this is for you to be able to understand the space better.
+If you have , there are great ways to get a more in-depth understanding of AI, but this is for you to be able to understand the space better.